RNAcentral/rnacentral-sequence-search-embed/README.md

 2. `npm run serve` to start a server on http://localhost:8080/

+3. `npm run clean` to clean the dist folder of old assets

-3. `npm run build` to generate a new distribution.
+4. `npm run build` to generate a new distribution.

 ### Notes